How to approach securing buildings that contain the physical remnants of our history

 Exhibitions are fantastic crowd-pleasers, but massively increase the risk faced to the museums and subsequently, the cost of insurance also rises.

 The Government Indemnity Scheme (GIS) provides an alternative to the cost of commercial insurance, allowing national cultural institutions with the ability to display high value art and cultural objects to the public.
 GIS also provides cost-free indemnity cover for art and cultural items to be loaned on a short or long-term basis.
 For other buildings categorised as high value with similar risk profiles, including archives, libraries and reference institutions, the same allowances may not be provided making security provisions that much more important.

-Download our guide to museum security
+Download our guide to high value buildings

 Mitigating all risks posed to high value buildings must first begin with an assessment of criminal threat levels, of which most will be dependent on circumstance.

 An institution that is internationally renowned for certain collections (for example the pre-historic collection at the National History Museum) or has previously suffered robbery with the loss of some masterpieces, will consider the potential level of threat to be high.

 For smaller institutions with modern collections and purpose-built properties, the threat level will be considerably lower.
 More often however, GIS requires a minimum standard security rating.
 Recent project, MK Gallery, required a minimum LPS 1175 SR4; a performance rating more commonly seen on nationally-funded properties.